Andriyk0/company-information-widgets/README.md

 ### 2. Install dependencies

-- npm install
+- yarn install

 ### 3. Run the application locally

-- npm run start
+- yarn start

 The app will be available at http://localhost:3000

 ### 4. Build the app

-- npm run build
+- yarn build

 ### 5. Run the app in Docker
  To build and run the application in a Docker container: